MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/cloud-create.md

 4. Review the summary and select **Finish**.

 > [!NOTE]
 > This list contains only those policies that are available in scope of all the clusters selected in the Resources section of the cloud wizard.
-This helps the self-service user to choose between the available plans, even after the VM is placed.
+This helps the self-service user to choose between the available plans even after the VM is placed.

 **On Upgrade**